 Our mission is to provide Catholic home hospice care, support, and education that honors the dignity of each person we serve.

-Building on our loving service in Colorado for nearly 100 years, Dominican Home Health Agency now has a new name and focus: Emmaus Catholic Hospice.
+Building on our loving service in Colorado for 100 years, Dominican Home Health Agency is now Emmaus Catholic Hospice.

 We are created for connection and communion, with God and one another.
 This truth feels more important than ever as we reflect on the realities of the pandemic and the effects of quarantine restrictions.
 We grieve for those who suffered in isolation and for those who died without familiar faces at their bedside or access to the sacraments.

 With all this in mind, God put it on our hearts to establish Catholic home hospice care, something we wish would have existed in Denver during the height of the pandemic.